 Los Angeles Car Accident Lawyers

-As a Los Angeles car accident lawyer for over 25 years, I have seen many common car crash scenarios and types of injuries sustained in traffic collisions in the City of Los Angeles.
-I thought I would post some information about these common auto collisions claims that I have seen and personally worked with as well as what you can do to protect yourself as an accident victim against having to be responsible for medical expenses, lost income and other consequences of being injured in a car accident in Los Angeles.
+As a Los Angeles car accident trial lawyer for over 25 years, I have seen many common car crash scenarios and types of injuries sustained in traffic collisions in the City of Los Angeles.
+I thought I would post some information about these common auto collision personal injury claims that I have seen and personally worked with as well as what you can do to protect yourself as a crash victim against having to be responsible for medical expenses, lost income and other consequences of being injured in a car accident in Los Angeles.

 A Los Angeles Car Accident Lawyer Analysis of the Greater L.A.
 Transportation Infrastructure and Potential for Auto Accidents